Usbac/wolff/README.md

 This will download the whole project with everything ready to run.

-More info about the installation process in the [Docs - install page](https://getwolff.com/doc/3.x/installation) page.
+More info about the installation process in the [Docs - install](https://getwolff.com/doc/3.x/installation) page.

 _You can also download the last bundle [here](https://github.com/Usbac/wolff/releases/download/v3.1.0/wolff-bundle.zip)._